fialaon/panda_states/README.md

 # Recording joint positions
 These two files should be enough for you to record the joint positions and start the animation.
+Don't forget to look at record_states.cpp on lines 12, 13, 14.
+On line 12 you shall choose number of joints (usually set for 7, won't change probably).
+On line 13 you choose how many seconds of robot moving you want to record.
+On line 14 you choose how many records you want to skip before you take the initial one.
+(Eg. there is written 50 - that means I take the first record, then I wait 50, then take another one.
+With the frequency 1kHz it means, I will take approximately 20 records a second.)
 1. First of all what you want to do is to connect to Panda robot.

         ssh ros@192.168.102.21